THEVAPERSGUIDE

 What's in the Box

-The Liv kit includes everything needed to start:
+Atmos includes everything you need to start:

 • Liv battery unit